Tactical Pistol is an open discipline that meets monthly on the 4th Saturday.

 Consider this group an introduction to tactical and competition shooting.
 This group is open to all shooters regardless of prior experience.
 Members and non-members of BRPC are welcome.
 Tactical Pistol is a family-friendly event, so feel free to bring spouses and children over 12 years of age (assuming they have some prior training).
 Parents will be fully responsible for their minor children.
 Please note that this is NOT a training event.

-Shooters should have a handgun with multiple magazines (2+ recommended), 75-150 rounds of ammunition, and an outside the waistband holster (please no SERPA holsters).
-If you lack this gear but still want to shoot, we can most likely accommodate you.
-We prefer Every day carry handguns, but feel free to bring your toys.
+Shooters should have a handgun with multiple magazines (2+ recommended), 75-150 rounds of ammunition, and an OWB holster (please no SERPA holsters).
+If you lack this gear but still want to shoot, we can accommodate you.
+We prefer EDC handguns but feel free to bring your toys.
+Many of our shooters run their PPCs (Pistol Caliber Carbine).
+More of that is below.

 Start times change based on the weather.
 We start earlier when it is hot and later when it is cold.
 Generally, we set up at 0700 and begin the shoot at 0800.
 However, anyone planning on attending is recommended to confirm the start times with Mike at 702-296-1348 (text preferred).
 Members communicate using the GroupMe app.

-A LONG COURSE event is held on the first 100-yard member bay (Upper-1).
-7 to 9 stations with various shooting scenarios are set up along the length of the 100-yard bay.
-A clean run will use between 17 and 25 rounds.
+Pistol Course This event happens every month and is held on A 100-yard discipline bay.
+7 to 9 stations with various shooting scenarios set up along the length of the bay.
+A clean run will be used between 17 and 25 rounds.
 The actual number of rounds per run will depend on the shooter.
+Feel free to bring your PCCs.
+Anyone can run a PCC on rounds 3 and after.

-For both formats, shooters engage between one and three targets (steel and/or paper) at each station and then move to the next station.
-The last station is always something fun (e.g. a plate rack, Texas star, long shot, tiny target, etc.).
+We are currently running an all-steel course of fire.
+This reduces the time between shooters due to the lack of reset.
+We typically get through 3-5 rounds of shooting per person.
+For both formats, shooters engage between one and five targets at each station and then move to the next station.
+The last station is always something fun (e.g., a plate rack, Texas star, long shot, tiny target, etc.).

 Each run is timed.
-We keep track of the best times, deduct time for clean runs, and add time penalties for missed shots, but shooters are really running against their own times (although the fastest time and the clean runs do earn you bragging rights, and get to sign the discipline trophy).
+We keep track of the best times, deduct time for clean runs, and add time penalties for missed shots.
+Shooters are really running against their own times (although the fastest time and the clean runs do earn you bragging rights and get to sign the discipline trophy).
 The RSOs will not call your shots.
 Our goal is to get shooters moving and focused on making each shot count without feedback from an RSO.

 Come prepared to have a good time!
-Direct questions to Mike Brunson at 702-296-1348.
+Any questions can be directed to Mike Brunson at 702-296-1348.
 If you plan on attending, please RSVP at least 24 hours in advance so we can plan accordingly.